whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2023-spring/16-video/16-03-magical-powers-video.md

 # What am I Turning In Last Day of Class?

-1. Edited and Exported mp4 video of Magical Powers Video with Sound and Music - [Video Editing Instructions](#video-editing-instructions)
+1. Edited and Exported mp4 video of Magical Powers Video with Sound and Music

 #### Google Drive Upload Folder